Table of Content

 3.2 Why the nail salon business is being started

 Vanessa noticed that people have started to shift towards healthier lifestyles over time.
 Considering the potential of the growing health & beauty industry, Vanessa decided to start a nail salon business of her own.
 Glamor Studio promises to provide its customers with an exclusive experience and an atmosphere that other salons aren’t offering in the business.
-Here is a sample business plan for a nail salon of Glamor Studio.
+Here is a sample of document for a nail salon of Glamor Studio.
 It will address all your questions regarding how to start your own nail salon.

 3.3 How the nail salon business will be started